YongWookHa/yolo-labeling-tool/README.md

 ```bash
 pip install -r requirements.txt
 ```

-Before start the program, edit `config.txt` file as your needs.
-If your image's height is bigger then `max_height`, it will be scaled with keeping the h*w ratio.
+Before start the program, edit `config.json` file as your needs.

-**_Backup your image before run the program since it will resize your original image._**

 Now, you can run the program by simply executing the code with python.